CORU Registration, CPD and Audit

 CPD is more than simply the acquisition of knowledge and skill.
 CPD is not the same as Continuing Education (CE).
 CPD represents a flexible approach to learning which recognises a wide variety of learning opportunities from formal learning to on-the-job learning.

 As CORU state: CPD is an ongoing process that occurs when undertaking any activity relevant to the role of the professional that provides new insight and learning by the professional.
+For ideas on what you can use for CPD activities (structured & unstructured learning activities), click here

 So, how do you award your own credits: